team-alembic/ash_authentication/documentation/tutorials/get-started.md

 config :my_app, :token_signing_secret, "some_super_secret_random_value"
 ```

-> **NOTE:** The signing secret should probably not be committed to source
+> ### The signing secret must not be committed to source control {: .warning}
-control (e.g. Git repo).
-You can, for example, pass in the secret value as an
+>
-environment variable with `System.fetch_env!/1`.
-Proper management of secrets
-is outside the scope of this tutorial, but is absolutely crucial to the
+> Proper management of secrets is outside the scope of this tutorial, but is
-security of your application!
+> absolutely crucial to the security of your application.

 ## Plugs and routing